victordeman/sql-presentation/README.md

 SQL was developed in the 1970s by IBM researchers Raymond Boyce and Donald Chamberlin, based on Edgar F. Codd’s relational database model.
 Initially called SEQUEL (Structured English Query Language), it was designed for querying IBM’s System R database.
 Standardized in 1986 by ANSI, SQL evolved into a universal language for relational databases, widely adopted across industries for its simplicity and power in managing and analyzing data.

 ### Slides
-1. **Introduction (slide1.html)**: Introduces SQL as a tool for managing and analyzing data, presented by Dr. Chukwuka Obionwu on September 24, 2025.
+1. **Introduction (slide1.html)**: Introduces SQL as a tool for managing and analyzing data, presented by Dr-Ing.
+Chukwuka Obionwu on September 24, 2025.
 2. **CRUD Operations (slide2.html)**: Explains Create, Read, Update, and Delete operations with animated examples on a Sales table, visualizing data manipulation.
 3. **Data Analysis (slide3.html)**: Describes data analysis with SQL, its importance, and use cases like retail inventory optimization and customer segmentation.
 4. **Practical Example (slide4.html)**: Demonstrates SQL queries to analyze sales data, including: